solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - **Bottlenecks**: None
 - **Level requirement**: beginner 1

-The [Pickled Vegetables](https://bdolytics.com/cooking/market/9202) equivalent of alchemy (low effort spammable EXP).
-Except that they are less profit and EXP than Pickled Vegetables.
+The [Pickled Vegetables](https://bdolytics.com/cooking/market/9202) equivalent of alchemy: low effort spammable EXP.
+Except that they are less profit and less EXP than Pickled Vegetables.
 Welcome to alchemy :)

 Reagents are usually profitable to craft, especially considering the random procs (gold bars, caphras stones etc.), and you'll have no problems selling them on the market.